ceh137/gropher/README.md

     // Create a new graph
     g := gropher.New()

-    // Add nodes with any type of data g.AddNode("1", "String data")
+    // Add Nodes with any type of data g.AddNode("1", "String data")
     g.AddNode("2", 42)
     g.AddNode("3", map[string]interface{}{